The Ink Black Heart: Plot

-Soon afterwards, Katya's daughter calls them, screaming for help.
-After driving to Katya's house, Gus, Katya's son, now revealed as Anomie, tasers Strike.
+Soon afterwards, Katya's daughter calls them, screaming for help and they drive to Katya's house where Gus, Katya's son, now revealed as Anomie, tasers Strike.
 Robin sets off a rape alarm before fleeing upstairs, where she sees Gus's father's corpse.
-A machete-wielding Gus pursues her until he is distracted by neighbors alerted by Robin's alarm, allowing her to hit him in the back of the head.
+A machete-wielding Gus pursues her until he is distracted by neighbours alerted by Robin's alarm, allowing her to hit him in the back of the head.

 In hospital afterwards, Strike tells Robin that her name has been added to the office door, which brings her to tears, and that he has broken up with Madeline.
-Robin, who believed he was still dating Madeline, reveals she is now dating the officer, Ryan Murphy.
+Robin, who believed he was still dating Madeline, reveals she has agreed to a date with a police officer, Ryan Murphy.
 After she leaves, Strike reflects that he may have missed his chance to date Robin.